alwaysdata/documentation/src/content/en/docs/admin-billing/billing/choose-its-paas.md

 ||| Isolation per account without additional billing |
 ||| GRT 15mins, MTTR 1hr, Availability rate 99.95% |

-For all these offers you can have unlimited sites, domains, databases, e-mails, etc.
+For all these offers you can have unlimited sites, domains, databases, emails, etc.

 ---